ikmb/assembly-bacteria/README.md

 `nextflow -c /path/to/nextflow.config run /path/to/main.nf --samples Samples.csv`

+## Sample file

 The file Samples is a CSV formatted list of data sets to process.
 An example format is included in the template subfolder.
 Required information include:

 * Sample name
 * Library name
 * Path to forward read
 * path to reverse read

+## Resfinder

+The Pipeline can optionally run the Resfinder program to detect the presence of typical resistance-confering genes.
+To enable the resfinder search, use the `--resfinder`flag.

 ## Outputs